Skamania Steelhead: A Complete Fishing Guide

 Skamania steelhead are a sub-species of traditional winter running steelhead.
 They are a summer run steelhead.

-Though they are often confused with salmon because they enter the river so early, but Skamania and all the other steelhead varieties are actually rainbow trout.
+Though they are often confused with salmon or other steelhead strains, Skamania and all the other steelhead varieties are actually rainbow trout.

-The difference between Skamania steelhead and a similar-sized rainbow is the Skamania are anadromous, meaning they spend a portion of their life cycle in the ocean or in some cases the Great Lakes.
+Skamania strain steelhead are anadromous, meaning they spend a portion of their life cycle in the ocean.

-Skamania now populate many rivers thanks to the efforts of hatchery staff at hatheries on the west coast rivers and around the great lakes region.
+Skamania now populate many rivers thanks to the efforts of hatchery staff at hatcheries on the West Coast rivers and around the Great Lakes region.

 How Are Skamania Steelhead Different Than Winter Steelhead?